-This service shall only be provided by LDH, OCDD with coordination of appropriate entities.
+This service shall only be provided by the Louisiana Department of Health and Hospitals, Office for Citizens with Developmental Disabilities (OCDD) with coordination of appropriate entities.

 - 1. There is a one-time, life time maximum of \$3,000 per beneficiary; and - 2.
-Service expenditures must be prior authorized and tracked by the prior authorization (PA) contractor and are time limited.
+Service expenditures must be prior authorized and tracked by the prior authorization contractor and are time limited.

-One Time Transitional sServices may not be used to pay for the following:
+One Time Transitional Services may not be used to pay for the following:

 - 1. Housing; - 2.
 Rent; - 3.
 Refundable security deposits (non-refundable security deposits are not to include rental payments); - 4.
 Household appliances/items that are intended for purely recreational purposes; - 5.
 Furnishings or setting up living arrangements for: - a.
 Residences of any family member; - b.
-Persons receiving Host Home services; or - c.
-Payment for housing or rent.

-- 6. One-Ttime Ttransitional services are not available to beneficiaries who are receiving host home services: - 7.
-One-Ttime Ttransitional services are not available to beneficiaries who are moving into a family member's home; and - 8.
-One-Ttime Transitional sServices may not be used to pay for furnishings or setting up living arrangements that are owned or leased by a waiver provider.
+Persons receiving Host Home Services; or - c.
+Payment for housing or rent. - 6.
+One-time transitional services are not available to beneficiaries who are receiving host home services; - 7.
+One-time transitional services are not available to beneficiaries who are moving into a family member's home; and - 8.
+One-time Transitional Services may not be used to pay for furnishings or setting up living arrangements that are owned or leased by a waiver provider.

-Environmental Accessibilityies Adaptations
+Environmental Accessibilities Adaptations

-Environmental aAccessibilityies aAdaptations are physical adaptations to the beneficiary's home or vehicle which are necessary to ensure the beneficiary's:
+Environmental Accessibilities Adaptations are physical adaptations to the beneficiary's home or vehicle which are necessary to ensure the beneficiary's: